GuanghaoXu/Web-Based-Advanced-Proxy-Modeling-Platform/README.md

 This repository contains the project presentation, final report, and user manual.

+All feature descriptions, maintenance information, and operating instructions are documented in the user manual.

-The source code and proprietary resources related to this project are owned by SLB and are not included in this repository.
+The source code and proprietary project resources are owned by SLB and are not included in this repository.